Ketel Marte Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Marlins pitching staff ranks 25th in MLB.
+- The pitching staff for the Marlins has a collective 8.1 K/9, which ranks 24th in the league.

-- The Marlins have a 4.79 team ERA that ranks 20th among all MLB pitching staffs.
+- The Marlins' 4.60 team ERA ranks 19th across all MLB pitching staffs.

-- The Marlins rank 15th in baseball in home runs given up (16 total, 1.1 per game).
+- Marlins pitchers combine to rank 13th in baseball in home runs allowed (16 total, 1.1 per game).

-- Garrett (0-0) gets the start for the Marlins, his second of the season.
+- Alcantara (1-1) gets the starting nod for the Marlins in his fourth start of the season.
+He's put together a 5.79 ERA in 18 2/3 innings pitched, with 11 strikeouts.

-- The lefty last pitched on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing two earned runs while giving up nine hits.
+- The right-hander last appeared on Monday against the Philadelphia Phillies, when he went four innings, allowing nine earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.